Scottish Place Names

 - Davisville - there is a Davishill in Aberdeenshire.
 Davis is also a Scottish family name, a sept of Clan Davidson.
 However, Davis is also a variant spelling of Davies, a very common Welsh family name.
 The name of this neighbourhood appears to be neither Scottish nor Welsh, however.
 As explained in the Toronto Neighbourhoods website, "Davisville Village is named after John Davis, who immigrated to Canada from Staffordshire, England in 1840.
 John Davis served as Davisville's first postmaster and helped found the Davisville Public School.
 He also operated the Davis Pottery, which became the Village's largest employer."

-- High Park (Argyll & Bute, East Ayrshire and South Ayrshire) but found more commonly in England.
+- High Park and High Park North - there are villages in Argyll & Bute, East Ayrshire and South Ayrshire called High Park but this descriptive name is found even more commonly in England.
 The Toronto neighbourhood took its name from the High Park estate south of Bloor Street, purchased by John George Howard, Toronto's first surveyor, and which he donated to the city in 1873.
 Howard had named his estate 'High Park' because of its magnificent view of Lake Ontario (Toronto Neighbourhoods website).
-John Howard was born near London, which suggests that the name of the neighbourhood has no connection with Scotland.
+John Howard was born near London, which suggests that the name of the Toronto neighbourhoods has no connection with Scotland.

 - Humewood - there is a Hume in the Scottish Borders, as well as Humehall, Hume Castle (pictured here), Hume Craigs, Hume Mill and Hume Orchard; also Humesett and Humeston in Ayrshire, all presumably based on the Scottish family name Hume.
 The Toronto neighbourhood takes its name from the estate of William Hume Blake (Wikipedia article on Humewood-Cedarvale, retrieved in May 2008).
-William Hume Blake (1809-1870), Canadian jurist and politican, was born in Kitegan, County Wicklow, Ireland.
-The connection is thus Irish rather than Scottish.
+William Hume Blake (1809-1870), Canadian jurist and politician, was born in Kitegan, County Wicklow, Ireland.
+The connection is thus Irish rather than Scottish, though a distant Scots-Irish origin is a possibility.

 - Lambton - there is a village in the Scottish Highlands called Lambton.
 However, the Toronto neighbourhood was named in honour of John Lambton, 1st Earl of Durham, High Commissioner and Governor General of British North America, who visited the area (Wikipedia article on Lambton, Toronto, retrieved in May 2008).
 The town of Lambton in Sunderland, England was also named for the family seat of the Earls of Durham.